Back to top

 Renovations were completed at the end of April, 2015.

-As part of the library’s continuous effort to improve services to the community, the library underwent a renovation to the first floor meeting rooms and auditorium.
+As part of the library’s continuous effort to improve its services to the community, the first-floor meeting rooms and Auditorium were renovated.

-Dewberry, an Elgin based architecture firm, lead the renovation.
-As seen it its current list of projects (a few local projects in Deerfield and Glenview), Dewberry has developed a unique specialty in library renovations.
-Pepper Construction was the construction management company that has been retained to oversee the construction.
+Dewberry, an Elgin-based architecture firm, led the renovation.
+As seen in its current list of projects (a few local projects in Deerfield and Glenview), Dewberry has developed a unique specialty in library renovations.
+Pepper Construction was the construction management company that was retained to oversee the construction.
 They were involved with the library renovations in 1999/2000 and 2009.

 The renovation addressed some of the concerns and interests that arose in our last two community surveys: